 - There is a general lack of clear priorities regarding investments and the strategic roadmap: if you ask managers what the strategic priorities are, you will get a different set of answers from each person.

 - Your project office will see a proliferation of projects and initiatives: A lot of projects get started, few get completed, and nobody knows which one is more important so they can prioritize the work.
 Many of the important projects will become “initiatives” and not go through the PMO and often go underground because they cannot wait for approval of the CIO.

 3. Strike the Balance of Being Strategic Leader and Tactical Manager

 - A CIO who manages IT can effectively translate that vision and also execute it.
 A CIO who intimately understands the challenges and upheavals and provides guidance in key areas is in a better position to align his organization with the company vision.
-Every CIO does like to be a transformational leader as well as strategic leader.
+Every CIO does like to be a transformational leader as well as a strategic leader.
 However, it is also critically important to make sure business continuity.
-If CIOs foster and stabilize process-driven IT operation, it was relatively easy to switch over to strategic role.
+If CIOs foster and stabilize process-driven IT operation, it was relatively easy to switch over to the strategic role.

 - 80/20 Rule: If IT management discipline can be categorized into strategic practices; tactical practices and operational practice, then in most IT organizations, CIOs' role should fit in 80% of strategic practices and 20% of tactical work, also well assign the right talent for operational level works.
 Always ask self: if something happens to me, how easy will it be for someone on the team to assume that task?

-- A transformational CIO has to first stop the pain, take care of chronic operational issues and deliver much requested upgrades and tactical solutions: Establish credibility, demonstrate that you understand the business, and you can act, not just plan the future.
+- A transformational CIO has to first stop the pain, take care of chronic operational issues and deliver much-requested upgrades and tactical solutions: Establish credibility, demonstrate that you understand the business, and you can act, not just plan the future.
 When the transformation is over, a good CIO takes the business to an elevated level of steady state: better business KPIs, stable and available applications